baxterworks-build/lfs-docker/README.md

 # todo
+* .buildkite/pipeline.yml:20: put logs in different paths & change artifact_paths so there's no duplicate logs

+* Dockerfile.bash:1: this is generic enough, can the copy and run commands be templated using an environment variable?

+* Makefile:58: exclude package-cache from clean?

+* Makefile:62: clear the todo section before creating it again

+* Makefile:72: accept an argument to save a single image instead of all of them

+* Makefile:76: look up how make rule parameters work, create a generic target that passes a $TARGET to the Dockerfile so that m4, ncurses and bash can be rolled into it

+* scripts/0-prereqs.sh:22: use the $LFS variable consistently, use absolute paths everywhere

+* scripts/5.3-gcc.sh:19: another place that will need care for aarch64

 * scripts/5.3-gcc.sh:5: move the sources to a different container? gcc is running me out of drive space after ~5 builds

-* scripts/5.3-gcc.sh:19: another place that will need care for aarch64

 * scripts/5.3-gcc.sh:60: remove hardcoded arch here

-* scripts/5.2-binutils.sh:3: remove pushd/popd

-* scripts/0-prereqs.sh:22: use the $LFS variable consistently, use absolute paths everywhere

 * scripts/5.5-glibc.sh:10: I assume uname -m returns aarch64 and breaks this switch on aarch64

-* scripts/5.6-libstdcpp.sh:25: /lfs/sources/gcc-11.2.0/build/include/fenv.h:58:11: error: 'fenv_t' has not been declared in '::'
+* scripts/5.6-libstdcpp.sh:23: /lfs/sources/gcc-11.2.0/build/include/fenv.h:58:11: error: 'fenv_t' has not been declared in '::'

-* Makefile:54: exclude package-cache from clean?

-* Makefile:67: accept an argument to save a single image instead of all of them

-* .buildkite/pipeline.yml:20: put logs in different paths & change artifact_paths so there's no duplicate logs
+* scripts/6.4.1-bash.sh:16: what have I missed that means $LFS/bin doesn't exist?